Effects of Galaxy Cluster Structure on Lensed Gravitational Waves: Summary and Conclusions

 \section{Summary and Conclusions}

 Gravitational lensing is a natural tool to explore further into the distant Universe and discover new transients.
 It provides insight into their origin, with the sources themselves acting as probes of the cosmic history.
-Because of the typical setups of current lensing surveys, most of the focus has been placed in studying isolated galaxy scale lenses.
-However, groups and cluster of galaxies hold a large fraction of the mass in the Universe, and they can act as very efficient lenses.
+Because of the difficulties in accounting for the impact of the complexities of cluster structure on the global populations of GW lensing observables, the focus of most studies has been on galaxy-scale lenses.
+However, groups and cluster of galaxies hold a large fraction of the mass in the Universe, can act as very efficient lenses.
 Examples of this are their use as ``gravitational telescopes'' to observe the furthest galaxies \cite{2023ApJ...957L..34W, 2024arXiv241113640K}.
 The difficulty is still that those systems exhibit a complex morphology that can effect the lensing observables.
 We present the impact of using real galaxy cluster lens models as foreground lenses as opposed to the simple, single halos that have been used extensively in the transient lensing literature.
 Three clusters were selected: Abell 2390, Abell 370, and El Gordo, and were compared against singular isothermal sphere (SIS) models of the same total velocity dispersion.
 Our cluster lensing study is general for any point source, although we particularize the detectability discussion for gravitational waves.
 The key results are as follows:

 \begin{itemize}

 \item The strong lensing cross section of each cluster lens model is significantly smaller than its SIS counterpart.

 \item The added structure of the realistic lens models increases the high-magnification tail of the magnification distribution, thus increasing the amount of highly-magnified images.
 It also produces a higher image multiplicity.